 Ms. Lydia Hasson

-Chief Administrative Officer and Designated School Officer (DSO)
+Chief Administrative Officer and Principal Designated School Officer (PDSO)

-The Chief Administrative Officer and DSO runs the administrative process and provides administrative support to the President and Dean.
+The Chief Administrative Officer and PDSO runs the administrative process and provides administrative support to the President and Dean.

 Tel: (305) 868-1411 ext.
 311